kasyapArchit/Microblog/README.md

 A basic blogging app (learn flask usign this app)<br>
-Using flask<br>
+Learning how to use flask<br>
 Flask uses Jinja2 for templates<br>
+Using Werkzeug for hashing<br>
-Use virtual environment.
+Using virtual environment.

 # Some commands:
 1. python3 -m venv venv (virtual environment)